HAL Tejas: First Mark 1A contract delays

 As on 30 September, the maiden flight of the first aircraft from the Nashik plant is expected in October.
 On 1 October, the fourth engine was delivered to HAL.
 By 3 October, the weapons firing trials of the first two aircraft was completed, which included Astra and ASRAAM missiles trials, and were ready to be delivered following necessary certifications.

 The third production line of Tejas Mk1A along with the second production line of HTT-40 at HAL's Nashik facility was inaugurated by the Defence Minister on 17 October, as was reported on 8 October.
 The preceding production lines of both aircraft is based in Bengaluru.
 The first Mark 1A (LA-5043) from the Nashik plant conducted its maiden flight and had already completed its assembly and pre-flight trials.
 A flying formation of Tejas, Su-30MKI and HTT-40 was exhibited on the occasion.
-The Mark 1A aircraft also received a water cannon.
-Additionally, the first aircraft is expected to be delivered in the last week of the month, along with the scheduled delivery of two engines within the month.
+The Mark 1A aircraft also received a water cannon salute.
+Additionally, the first aircraft was expected to be delivered in the last week of the month, along with the scheduled delivery of two engines within the month.

 The delivery deadline was again delayed to March 2026.
 Several Air Force officials reportedly expects further delays of over six months as multiple checks and pre-delivery procedures are due.
+Although HAL was scheduled to deliver 10 Tejas Mk 1A aircraft to the Indian Air Force in FY2025-26, the numbers were revised to five in December 2025.

+The second set of wings from Larsen & Toubro was delivered on 31 December 2025.
+The firm will supply four wing sets per annum which can be enhanced to 12 sets subject to demand.

+The missile and firing trials are completed according to HAL chief as of 28 January 2026.
+The trials included two missile launches and release of a laser-guided bomb.
+The Air Staff Qualitative Requirements (ASQR) certification and operational clearances, which are mandatory before formal induction, are still due.
+The SQRs include flight envelope validation, avionics and sensor integration, electronic warfare performance, reliability and maintainability parameters and operational suitability checks.
+HAL will approach IAF to take the deliveries within the fiscal year.
+Thereafter, IAF will decide on its acceptance and handover details.